Offal: Indonesia

 In Indonesia cow and goat internal organs are popular delicacies, it can be fried, made into soto soups or grilled as satay and almost all of the parts of the animal are eaten.
 Soto Betawi is known as the type of soto that uses various kinds of offal, while soto babat only uses tripes.
 Within Indonesian cuisine traditions, the Minangkabau cuisine (popularly known as "Padang food") are known for their fondness of offal, mostly are made into gulai (a type of curry) such as gulai otak (brain), gulai babat (tripes), gulai usus (intestine), gulai sumsum (bone marrow), also fried hati (liver) and limpa (spleen).
 The cartilage, skin and tendon parts of cow legs are also used in dishes called tunjang, kaki sapi or kikil also can be made as gulai or soto.
 Cow's stomach (babat) and intestine (iso) are popular, fried or in soup, in Javanese cuisine.
 Cow's lung called paru, coated with spices (turmeric and coriander) and fried is often eaten as a snack or side dish.
 The liver is also sometimes made into a spicy dish called rendang.
 Cow or goat tongue is sliced and fried, sometimes in a spicy sauce, or more often beef tongue are cooked as semur stew.
 Brain is sometimes consumed as soto or gulai.
 The eye is also consumed as soto, while bone marrow is consumed as soup or soto.
 Cows and goat testicles popularly called torpedo are also consumed as satay or soto.
 Due to their rarity, the testicles are among the most expensive offal in Indonesia.

 A non-halal offal dish is popular among Chinese Indonesian community.
 Sekba is a Chinese Indonesian pork offal stewed in mild soy sauce-based soup.
 The stew tastes mildly sweet and salty, made from soy sauce, garlic, and Chinese herbs.
 It is a popular fare street food in Indonesian Chinatowns, such as Gloria alley, Glodok Chinatown in Jakarta.
 The types of pork offal being offered as sekba are pig's ears, tongue, intestines and lungs.
+Meanwhile, a variation of pork offal soup called "Song Sui" is also popular and is ethnic to Chinese Indonesian communities in Bangka Belitung Islands.

 Avian offal are commonly consumed too.
 Giblets, liver and intestines of chicken, duck and burung ayam-ayaman (watercock) are consumed as delicacies, commonly skewered as satay and being deep-fried.
 Deep-fried crispy chicken intestine in particular is a popular snack.